-This charming village on I-35 in Central Texas dates from the state's early days.
-The town grew around the Sterling C. Robertson home and plantation, and was incorporated in 1867.
+This village dates from the state's early days.
+The town grew around the Sterling C. Robertson home and plantation, and it was incorporated in 1867.
 Named for Salado (salty) Creek, the town prospered with the founding of Salado College in 1860.
-It also was a prominent stop on the Chisholm Trail.
+It also was a stop on the Chisholm Trail.
 But after the town was bypassed by the railroad, the college closed and the town dwindled.

 Ranches & Rodeos